 The Whitireia campus redevelopment plan resumed in 2007, with several projects getting underway, ensuring that the following year would be a veritable year-long season of openings

-In August, ground was broken on the site for what was then referred to as the HEdSS (Health, Education and Social Sciences) building and work swiftly got underway.
+In August, ground was broken on the site for what was then referred to as the HEdSS (Health, Education and Social Sciences) building and work swiftly began.

 Construction would continue on the building into the new year and ten months later it was officially opened by Prime Minister Helen Clark on Wednesday 18 June 2008.